sitespeedio/sitespeed.io/docs/documentation/coach/developers/index.md

 ```

 # Add a new category
-When you browse the code you will see that the coach knows more things than performance.
+When you browse the code you will see that the coach knows more than just performance.

 We have accessibility best practice, performance, and info today.
-Do the coach need to know something else?
+Does the coach need to know something else?
 Let us know and we can create that category (it's as easy as create a new folder) and we can start add new advice there.